linsalrob/fast-adapter-trimming/README.md

 -q --outputR2 R2 output fastq file (will be gzip compressed) -j --matchesR1 Write the R1 matches to this file.
 Default: stdout -k --matchesR2 Write the R2 matches to this file.
+Default: stdout -m --adapterlen Minimum adapter length to match at the 3' end of the sequence.
+We search for this sequence within the last k bp.
+Default: 6
+-t --trimadapters Maximum length to be used for an adapter (default = 31 bp).
+We can't go longer than 31 bp, but we can do shorter!
-Default: stdout -n --noreverse Do not reverse the sequences
+-l --length Minimum sequence length (bp).
+Sequences shorter than this will be filtered out (Default 100) --noreverse Do not reverse the sequences
--a --adjustments Write the trimming adjustments here --paired_end use a paired end (slower) search.
+--adjustments Write the trimming adjustments here --paired_end use a paired end (slower) search.
 --primeroccurrences minimum number of times a primer was matched to include in the report --nothreads use a single thread only.
 We typically want upto 4 threads to read and write R1 and R2 files --verbose more output (but less than --debug)
 --debug more more output
 -v --version print the version and exit

 ```